“Don’t eat me, I’m the tiniest Billy Goat, wait for the second Billy Goat who is much bigger.”

-Mountain Goats are not domesticated goats, they are the wild goats that live in the mountains of the Northwest U.S. and large parts of British Columbia.
-You would recognize photos of these goats with their white coats, horns that stick straight up and the males have a white beard.
+Mountain Goats are not domesticated goats, they are wild goats that live in the mountains of the Northwest U.S. and large parts of British Columbia.
+You would recognize photos of these goats with their white coats, horns that stick straight up, and the males with white beards.
 They are known to be amazing climbers and can scale seemingly impossible ice-covered cliffs.
 Their hoofs are specially shaped to secure a strong foothold and they are also skilled jumpers, being able to jump more than 5 feet in the air.
 Mountain goats can weigh between 180-260lbs.

 4. Markhor 170-270lbs

 Markhors are considered the largest of the wild goat species weighing between 170-270 lbs.
 Their most distinguishing feature is their large spiral horns!
 These are thicker, rigid horns that can grow to be 5 feet long.
 They are found in Afghanistan, Uzbekistan and Pakistan, being the national animal of Pakistan.
 Their coloration is brown to dark brown and have long beards that cover the front half of their bodies.